dfinity/canpack/README.md

 }
 ```

-Now you can call supported Rust functions from Motoko using the following code:
+Now you can call Rust functions from Motoko using a canister import:

 ```motoko
 import Rust "canister:motoko_rust";